Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 ENG 171: TEACHING WRITING: THEORY AND PRACTICE, 3 credit hrs.

 This course focuses on the theory and practice of teaching writing.
 Students will be introduced to competing theories of writing and explore their implications for various teaching practices.
 Topics to be addressed include the overall design and structure of writing and writing- intensive courses, relations between writing and reading, assignment writing, responding to student papers, responding to "error," and working with diverse student populations.
-Prereq.: ENG 060, or 061, or one course between 100 and 174.
+Prereq.: ENG 038, or 039, or one course between ENG 100 and ENG 174.

 ENG 172: TEACHING TUTORIAL WRITING, 1 credit hr.